YasasWeerasinghe/Cybersecurity-Test-Result/README.md

 # Cybersecurity-Test-Result
 Code crunch Cybersecurity Hackathon - team H
-The Results Atteched as an Excel File
+The Results Attached  as an Excel File